ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/python/index.md

 To execute YQL queries, use the `session.transaction().execute()` method.
 The SDK lets you explicitly control the execution of transactions and configure the transaction execution mode using the `TxControl` class.

 In the code snippet below, the transaction is executed using the `transaction().execute()` method.
 The transaction execution mode set is `ydb.SerializableReadWrite()`.
-When all the queries in the transaction are completed, the transaction is automatically committed by explicitly setting the flag: `commit_tx=True`.
-The query body is described using the YQL syntax and is passed to the `execute` method as a parameter.
+When all the queries in the transaction are completed, the transaction is automatically committed by explicitly setting the flag `commit_tx=True`.
+The query body is described using YQL syntax and is passed to the `execute` method as a parameter.

 ```python
 def select_simple(session, path):